 Her role in KSSG

-Nicky is primarily involved with the financial side of the group, general admin, website/social media maintenance and fundraising support.
+Nicky is primarily involved with the financial side of the group, general administration, social media maintenance and fundraising support.
 She was instrumental in organising the Family Day in 1996, where Panorama filmed for a programme on Kawasaki Disease, aired in November 1996.

 Nicky & Sue are Co-Founders of the KSSG in the UK.
 Some credit for setting up the group must go to the third original member, Zaen.